NinjaTeknik/NinjaTeknik/README.md

 - 👋 Hi, I’m @NinjaTeknik
 - 👀 I’m interested in getting better at coding and gaming.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning React.js
-- 📫 How to reach me you cant xD
+- 📫 How to reach me?
+You can't xD

 <!---
 NinjaTeknik/NinjaTeknik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.